quile/if-sandbox/README.txt

 sudo /Library/StartupItems/MySQLCOM/MySQLCOM start

-NOTE:  In order to use the sandbox with i2 (or ICA), you will also need to update your conf files to point to the new locations of apache and memcached:
+NOTE:  In order to use the sandbox you will also need to update your conf files to point to the new locations of apache and memcached: